 '''

-Actor(
+class MyActor(Module):

+def init(self):

+self.busy = Signal()

-("operands", Sink, [("a", 16), ("b", 16)]),
+self.operands = Sink([("a", 16), ("b", 16)])

-("result", Source, [("r", 17)]))
+self.result = Source([("r", 17)])

 '''

 creates an actor with:

 - One sink named operands accepting data structured as a 16-bit field a and a 16-bit field b.
 Note that this is functionally different from having two endpoints a and b, each accepting a single 16-bit field.
 With a single endpoint, the data is strobed when both a and b are valid, and a and b are both acknowledged atomically.
 With two endpoints, the actor has to deal with accepting a and b independently.
 Plumbing actors (see Plumbing actors) and abstract networks (see Actor networks) provide a systematic way of converting between these two behaviours, so user actors should implement the behaviour that results in the simplest or highest performance design. - One source named result transmitting a single 17-bit field named r.